San Bernardino National Forest: Geography

 The two tallest waterfalls in Southern California, Big Falls and Bonita Falls, are located in the San Bernardino National Forest.

+Lost Lake, a sag pond created by tectonic activity associated with the San Andreas Fault as it runs through the Cajon Pass area, is located in the San Bernardino National Forest.

 Wilderness areas

 There are seven official wilderness areas lying within San Bernardino National Forest that are part of the National Wilderness Preservation System.
 One extends into neighboring Angeles National Forest and three into land that is managed by the Bureau of Land Management (as indicated).